Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Analyses of the Two Real Data Sets

+Under either BARCM or BARCMW, the 13 rankers are clustered into subgroups with different ranking opinions.
+To avoid the impact of multimodal posterior distributions, we run 100 MCMC chains with different random initial starts under either BARCM or BARCMW, and then choose the {\it maximum a posteriori} (MAP) estimate (i.e., the one with the highest joint posterior density).
+The resulting MAP estimates of clustering under both BARCM and BARCMW suggest that all the 13 experts belong to the same cluster, strongly suggesting that these experts share the same ranking opinion but have different qualities.
+Consequently, BARCW seems to be the most appropriate model for this application.

-Figure \ref{fig7} gives us intuition about the role of covariates in our rank aggregation.
-TD and Int, which stand for percentage of touchdowns and interceptions thrown when attempting to pass, are the most significant covariates; touchdowns have a positive effect, while interceptions have a negative one.
-Based on our football common sense, touchdowns and interceptions can directly impact the result of a game.
+We further investigate the role of covariates in ranking these players.
+Figure \ref{fig:nfl_barcw}(b) shows the posterior means and $95\%$ posterior credible intervals for the coefficients of the eleven standardized covariates listed in Table \ref{tab:NFL_covariate}.
+TD and Int, which stand for percentage of touchdowns and interceptions thrown when attempting to pass, are the most significant covariates; touchdowns have a positive effect, while interceptions have a negative effect.
+Based on the football common sense, touchdowns and interceptions can directly impact the result of a game.